wxdnesday/cse15l-lab-reports/lab1.md

 ## Step 3

 Next, we will be installing `git` in order to remotely log in to our student account.
+Since I am operating on a **MacOS** operating system, I do not need to download `git` since it should already be automatically installed.

-For users operating on **Windows**, follow the steps [here](https://gitforwindows.org/) in order to use `git bash` on Visual Studio Code which can also be demonstrated [here](https://stackoverflow.com/a/50527994).
-For users operating on a **MacOS** operating system, `git` should already be installed.
+However, for users operating on **Windows**, follow the steps [here](https://gitforwindows.org/) in order to use `git bash` on Visual Studio Code which can also be demonstrated [here](https://stackoverflow.com/a/50527994).

 After installing `git`, open the terminal in VSCode using either Ctrl/Command +, or manually open the Terminal, locating on the bottom of the VSCode Application.